juicedata/juicefs-csi-driver/docs/en/examples/config-and-env.md

 Create a secret for the CSI driver in Kubernetes.
 The key of `configs` is the secret name created above, and the value is the root path of the configuration file saved in the mount pod.
 The `envs` is the environment variable you want to set for mount pod.

+The required fields for the community edition and the cloud service edition are different, as follows:

+### Community edition

 ```sh
 kubectl -n default create secret generic juicefs-secret \
     --from-literal=name=<NAME> \